LLNL/AutoParBench/docs/PragmaRemover.md

 ## Compilation Process

 Users are able to compile this parser using a C++ compiler.
 The following example is using G++-8 to compile this parser.
-To compile ICC Opt Report Parser, please, follow the steps:
+To compile Pragma Remover, please, follow the steps:

 * Open your terminal.
 * Go to the top lever directory of this repository.